 CSO Artistic Director and Co-Founder, Dylan F. Thomas, brings his unique vision to some of the most beloved stories in opera, with captivating and intriguing stagings for the novice and seasoned audience member alike.
 Thomas’ background includes directing and singing in opera, musical theater and jazz , as well as extensive training in acting.
 In addition to his work with CSO, Thomas previously directed for the Pacific Symphony, was the Outreach Stage Director for Opera Pacific, and currently directs opera productions and workshops at local colleges and universities.

-All productions feature the acclaimed Center Stage Opera Orchestra, and are led by CSO Music Director and Principal Conductor, Brian Onderdonk.
-Maestro Onderdonk has been with CSO since its founding in 2005, and has conducted internationally as well as locally.
+All main-stage productions feature the acclaimed Center Stage Opera Orchestra, and are led by CSO Music Director and Principal Conductor, Mercedes Musotto.
+Maestro Musotto has conducted internationally as well as locally, and continues the musical excellence the company has been known for since 2005.

 Center Stage Opera is a non-profit 501(c)3 organization.
 CSO programs reach the diverse populous throughout Southern California, connecting with children and adults from age 4 to 100 , with a goal to continually expand its programs to engage residents in cultivating a life-long interest in opera and musical performance.